torvalds/linux/Documentation/kernel-hacking/hacking.rst

-Thanks to Andi Kleen for the idea, answering my questions, fixing my mistakes, filling content, etc. Philipp Rumpf for more spelling and clarity fixes, and some excellent non-obvious points.
+Thanks to Andi Kleen for the idea, answering my questions, fixing my mistakes, filling content, etc. Philipp Rumpf for more spelling and clarity fixes, and some excellent yesn-obvious points.
 Werner Almesberger for giving me a great summary of :c:func:`disable_irq()`, and Jes Sorensen and Andrea Arcangeli added caveats.
 Michael Elizabeth Chastain for checking and adding to the Configure section.
 Telsa Gwynne for